Frequently Asked Questions

 please don't hesitate to contact us.

-What is my Access Code?
+What is my Password?

 This message means that your campus has signed up for IP Access, and you can access the ICE Learning Center videos without logging in from anywhere on campus.
 If you are seeing this error message and are not on campus, you may need to connect through your school's proxy server to access ICE Learning Center videos.
 Contact your school's library help desk for more information on connecting with a proxy server.